coder/coder/docs/README.md

 ## Installing Coder

-Install [the latest release](https://github.com/coder/coder/releases) on a system with at least 1 CPU core and 2 GB RAM.
+We recommend installing [the latest release](https://github.com/coder/coder/releases) on a system with at least 1 CPU core and 2 GB RAM:

+1. Download the release appropriate for your operating system
+1. Unzip the folder you just downloaded, and move the `coder` executable to a location that's on your `PATH`

+> If necessary, make sure you have the appropriate credentials for your cloud
+> provider (e.g., access key ID and secret access key for AWS).

+### Testing

 To test, start with dev mode (all data is in-memory and is destroyed on exit):